-Unsworth LaPlante, PLC can help you with the trust creation process and can assist you in the creation of a trust that provides the protections you need for your assets and your loved ones.
+Unsworth LaPlante, PLLC can help you with the trust creation process and can assist you in the creation of a trust that provides the protections you need for your assets and your loved ones.
 You should give us a call today so you can get personalized advice with the process of creating your trust.
 You can also review the answers to frequently asked questions below to find out more about the trust creation process and about what trusts can potentially do for you.

 Q. Are wills or trusts better for securing your legacy?

 When deciding between wills and trusts for securing your legacy, it is important to realize that trusts are much more versatile than a will and that trusts give you much more control over assets.
 When you create a last will and testament, you dictate who inherits but you have limited or no ability to protect the assets.

 Estate tax is a risk and you will not be able to protect heirs or beneficiaries from financial loss if you simply leave them money in a will.
 Trusts can give you much more control over assets after you are gone, and- depending upon the kind of trust that you create- trusts can also protect your assets during your lifetime as well.
 A will obviously cannot do that.

 Q. What are the limits of revocable trusts?